seir-flex/unit-2-lab-express-mongo-giphy/readme.md

 A seed file has been provided with a few gifs to load into your database.
 But feel free to use the Giphy site to get additional gifs.
 Be sure to use the full URL that has the`.gif` file extension (e.g.
 "https://media.giphy.com/media/3o6ozBUuLfzTCngAFi/giphy.gif").

+### Front End
+It's currently written in jQuery and is already configured to request gif's from your backend server using the `http://localhost:3000/gifs` url but as of right now your server isn't configured so it won't be able to pull or add any gifs untils the server has been configured.

 ### Tips for Getting Started

 * To start, you'll want to set up all your backend folders and files (think: `db` folder, `server.js` file, etc.).